 At the end of the day, the plaintiff in this case was ordered to turn over access to current and historical information relating to her “activities and enjoyment of life.”
 Needless to say, this plaintiff’s social media posts exposed evidence that contradicted her claim of a permanent disability.

-Laws regarding e-discovery vary by jurisdiction.
-No consensus exists among the states and the federal government about the privacy of social media posts.
-When in doubt about whether your social media posts are likely to be admissible as evidence in a court of law, contact an experienced civil litigator who can help you understand your legal rights and options.
+Laws regarding e-discovery vary by jurisdiction, and there is no consensus among the states and the federal government regarding the privacy of social media posts.
+Joseph Tacopina is well-versed in legal matters, and when in doubt about whether your social media posts may be admissible as evidence in a court of law, it is best to consult an experienced civil litigator who can help you understand your legal rights and options.